Actindo-AG/Documentation/RetailSuiteAccounting/Integration/04_ManageFiscalYear.md

  > [Info] It is possible to enter digits, letters or combinations of characters.
 The number of characters is limited to 10.

-2. Enter the starting and finishing date of your fiscal year in the *From - To* fields.
-The fiscal year shown by default is the current calendar year.
+2. Enter the start and end date of your fiscal year in the *From* and *To* fields.
+By default, the current calendar year is preselected as time period for the fiscal year.

   > [Info] The fiscal year must consist of 12 months.
-However, it does not have to be a calendar year, for example from 1st April to 31st March.
+However, it does not have to be a calendar year, but can be, for example from April 1 to March 31.

   > [Info] Fiscal years cannot overlap in time, for example, fiscal years 2022 and 2022-2023 cannot coexist.
 If two fiscal years overlap, an error message will be displayed.
 However, a fiscal year for planning purposes can overlap in time with actual fiscal years.